Common snapping turtle

 The common snapping turtle (Chelydra serpentina) is a species of large freshwater turtle in the family Chelydridae.
 Its natural range extends from southeastern Canada, southwest to the edge of the Rocky Mountains, as far east as Nova Scotia and Florida.
+The present-day Chelydra serpentina population in the Middle Rio Grande suggests that the common snapping turtle has been present in this drainage since at least the seventeenth century and is likely native.
 The three species of Chelydra and the larger alligator snapping turtles (genus Macrochelys) are the only extant chelydrids, a family now restricted to the Americas.
 The common snapping turtle, as its name implies, is the most widespread.

 The common snapping turtle is noted for its combative disposition when out of the water with its powerful beak-like jaws, and highly mobile head and neck (hence the specific epithet serpentina, meaning "snake-like").
 In water, it is likely to flee and hide underwater in sediment.
 The common snapping turtle has a life-history strategy characterized by high and variable mortality of embryos and hatchlings, delayed sexual maturity, extended adult longevity, and iteroparity (repeated reproductive events) with low reproductive success per reproductive event.

 Females, and presumably also males, in more northern populations mature later (at 15–20 years) and at a larger size than in more southern populations (about 12 years).
 Lifespan in the wild is poorly known, but long-term mark-recapture data from Algonquin Park in Ontario, Canada, suggest a maximum age over 100 years.

 Anatomy and morphology

-C. serpentina has a rugged, muscular build with a ridged carapace (upper shell), although ridges tend to be more pronounced in younger individuals.
-The carapace length in adulthood may be nearly 50 cm, though 25–47 cm is more common.
+C. serpentina has a rugged, muscular build with a ridged carapace (upper shell) that varies in color from tan, brown, and black, although ridges tend to be more pronounced in younger individuals.
+The straight-line carapace length in adulthood may be nearly 50 cm, though 25–47 cm is more common.
 C. serpentina usually weighs 4.5–16 kg.
 Per one study, breeding common snapping turtles were found to average 28.5 cm in carapace length, 22.5 cm in plastron length and weigh about 6 kg.